 7.3.
 Results reported in this item should relate to the processes, measures, and indicators you report in category 5.
 Your results should also respond to the key work process needs you report in category 6 and to the action plans and workforce plans you report in item 2.2.
-Responses should include results for independent practitioners, volunteers, and health profession students, as appropriate.
+Responses should include results for independent practitioners, volunteers, and health care professionals should report results for them, as appropriate.